The Dominoes: “Pedal Pushin’ Papa”

 You’ll Know That I Was There

-The voice of David McNeill is no Bill Brown who had taken the lead on the classic Sixty Minute Man, and despite the rumors to the contrary DID sing lead on the unreleased version of this song cut back in January before Brown departed… which is surely why it wasn’t released.
-Voices don’t change, the tonal qualities are identical and in fact this version is probably the more widely known now because it’s much better sung, even though it remains nothing more than a de facto sequel at best, an outright rip-off at worst.
+First things first… David McNeill is no Bill Brown when it comes to lecherous singing.
+It was Brown, of course, who had taken the lead on the classic Sixty Minute Man, and despite the rumors to the contrary it was also Brown who DID sing lead on the unreleased version of this song cut back in January before departing soon after… which is surely why it wasn’t released at the time.
+Now in the years since, that initial take has been exhumed in countless hits collections which tends to lead to confusion over just who is behind the microphone for it, Brown or David McNeill.
+But voices don’t change, the tonal qualities of that earlier hit and the Brown-led unissued version of the sequel are identical and, not for nothing, it’s also much better sung, even though it remains a fairly shameless rip-off of their crowning achievement.

-Whereas that song pulled no punches with either story or performance, as Clyde McPhatter’s orgasmic cries in the background were meant to suggest the woman being enthusiastically ravished by her man, on Pedal Pushin’ Papa they’re keeping things decidedly PG rated, something not helped by McNeill’s lack of sly intent in his singing that might otherwise imply something that wasn’t present in the lyrics.
+The problems start with the theme itself, for whereas that immortal song pulled no punches with either story or performance, as Clyde McPhatter’s orgasmic cries in the background were meant to suggest the woman being enthusiastically ravished by her man, on this entry they’re keeping things decidedly PG rated, something not helped by McNeill’s lack of sly intent in his singing that might otherwise imply something that wasn’t present in the lyrics.

-If this were merely foreplay to an expected bed-rocking finale later in the evening that’d be one thing, but no, this is definitely the main event and as such he’s not even trying to go past second base… and frankly, I think he’s going to be held to a long single if not thrown out as he breaks into a self-satisfied jog after rounding first, assuming he’s got it made.
+If this were merely foreplay to an expected bed-rocking finale later in the evening that’d be one thing, but no, this is definitely the main event and as such he’s not even trying to go past second base.
+Frankly, I think he’s going to be held to a long single if not thrown out as he breaks into a self-satisfied jog after rounding first, assuming he doesn’t even need to hustle in order to get a stand-up double.

 Provided you care more about the overall rhythmic qualities of the recording which remain solid, you still may get a lot out of this.
 They still can sing of course, and if Clyde’s not as rambunctious behind the lead, he’s still a notable presence.
-Meanwhile McNeill may never get his own pants off in the story and doesn’t embody the Lothario that Brown perfected, at least he’s attempting to strut around the room with his belt unfastened as if he’s got plenty of notches on his headboard.
+Meanwhile McNeill may never get his own pants off in the story and doesn’t embody the cocky Lothario that Brown perfected, at least he’s attempting to strut around the room while he unfastens his belt, as if he’s already got plenty of notches on his headboard.

 Much like we criticized Aladdin Records for forcing Amos Milburn to effectively re-work Chicken Shack Boogie a couple of times, even as some of them came out pretty well, we may dislike the intent of Pedal Pushin’ Papa but we still can appreciate the results to a degree… how it sounds rather than what it shallowly is trying to do.

 But that still has it’s limits.
-Though we may like the overall feel of the record, it’s nowhere near as thrilling as the first go-round with this basic premise.
-The lyrics are much weaker, the lead singer comes up short by comparison, the excitement – both musically and vocally – is toned down considerably, and as a result the message it sends is that they’re content to rehash what worked in the past rather than try and come up with something new for others to copy in the future.
+Though we may like the overall feel of the record, it’s nowhere near as thrilling as the first go-round with this same basic premise.
+The lyrics are much weaker, the lead singer comes up short by comparison to his predecessor, while the excitement – both musically and vocally – is toned down considerably at every turn.
+As a result the message it sends is that they’re content to rehash what worked in the past rather than try and come up with something new for others to copy in the future.

 When That Trip Is Over

 Surely that is something that should’ve been apparent to Billy Ward… the recent pop-leaning sides were their only commercial missteps and now as soon as they reverted back to solid rock footing they hit #4 on the charts even though Pedal Pushin’ Papa was little more than a facsimile of their best efforts.
-I’ll even go so far as to say if the Brown-led version had been put out in its place it might’ve topped the charts… I’d go another point higher with it myself… maybe even two on a good day, albeit with reservations because it’s not fresh enough.
-But it’s demonstrably better than this, and this one still isn’t bad.
+I’ll even go so far as to say if the Brown-led version had been put out in its place it might’ve topped the charts.
+I’d certainly go another point higher with it myself… maybe even two on a good day, albeit with reservations because regardless of who’s singing it’s still not fresh enough to earn the highest marks.
+But it IS demonstrably better than this effort, and this one still isn’t bad.

 Remember too, Federal Records were very stingy in their releases for the group, which is a GOOD thing, not flooding the market with subpar material just to take advantage of their popularity.
 But the result of that is the audience hadn’t gotten their fill of The Dominoes over the past two years, even if most of that work had been voraciously consumed by the masses.